 Malignant Craniopharyngioma

 In very rare cases, a benign craniopharyngiomas can undergo a malignant transformation and become cancerous.
-It is not clear what causes this transformation, but a potential link to previous radiation therapy has been identified.
-Malignant craniopharyngiomas are not well understood, but are thought to develop more rapidly and are more likely to metastasiseFor cancer to spread or grow out of its original place..
+It is not clear what causes this transformation, but a potential link to previous radiation therapya treatment that uses controlled doses of radiation to damage or kill cancer cells has been identified.
+Malignant craniopharyngiomas are not well understood, but are thought to develop more rapidly and are more likely to metastasise.
 The prognosis for malignant craniopharyngiomas may not be as good as benign craniopharyngiomas.

 Treatment